Key Practice Areas

 Tuesday, April 1, 2019

-Shelley is a lawyer in Quinn & Scattini Lawyers’ Family and De Facto Law Team.
+Shelley is an Associate in Quinn & Scattini Lawyers’ Family & De Facto Law Team.

 Shelley has over 15 years’ experience assisting clients with a range of family law matters, including divorce, property settlements and disputes, children’s issues, consent orders and other parenting matters.

 Shelley has taken the time to answer some frequently-asked questions and provides a concise summary of what is required to resolve the issue at hand.

 Question: What Do I Do If My Marriage Certificate Is Not Recognised In Australia?